NethermindEth/docs/docs/validators/validators.md

 ## Gnosis validators

-To set up a Gnosis Chain validator, you can either do that [manually](https://docs.gnosischain.com/node/manual/) or use one of the available [one-click tools](https://docs.gnosischain.com/node/tools).
+To set up a Gnosis Chain validator, see the [Gnosis Chain documentation](https://docs.gnosischain.com/node).